Can I extend my Working Holiday work permit?

 Don't risk your future in Canada

-Did you know that five countries share immigration data under the ‘Five Eyes Alliance’?
-Those are: Australia, Canada, New Zealand, United Kingdom, and the United States.
-It means an overstay in any of those countries can easily be checked during the processing of immigration applications like a temporary work permit, a study permit or permanent residency.
+Those are: Australia, Canada, New Zealand, the United Kingdom, and the United States.
+It means an overstay in any of those countries must be reported in immigration applications like temporary work permit, study permit or permanent residency.
 Those countries know exactly where you were and how long you spent time in a country.

 Scenario 2: